paulovn/pii-manager/doc/usage.md

 ## API Usage

-There are two types of API usage: the file-based API and the object-based API
+There are two types of API usage: the object-based API (lower-level, based on object instantiation) and the file-based API (higher-level, based on function calls).

 ### Object API

-Usage of the object-based package API goes like this:
+The object-based API is centered on the `PiiManager` object.
+Its usage goes like this:

 ```Python